-Frank Keller is the founder, president and chief executive officer of Alpha & Omega Mounted Patrol, the oldest and largest private mounted patrol firm in North America; co-founder of Kel Executive Services, a full service security consulting firm; and founder of Global K-9 Solutions which provides canine teams for firearm detection.
+Frank Keller is the founder, president and chief executive officer of Alpha & Omega Mounted Patrol, the oldest and largest private mounted patrol firm in North America; co-founder of Kel Executive Services, a full service security consulting firm; and founder of Global K-9 Systems which provides canine teams for firearm, explosives and narcotics detection.
 The combined firms are leaders in the festival security industry providing public safety services on an ongoing basis to the nation’s largest events.
 Together, the firms’ clients currently include:

 - Bonnaroo Music & Camping Festival, 100,000 fans